 In a statement on Friday, the National Council of Canadian Muslims (NCCM) thanked Toronto police for making an arrest in relation to the killing of 58-year-old Mohamed-Aslim Zafis.

-Zafis was fatally stabbed on September 12 outside the International Muslim Organization of Toronto mosque in Etobicoke, Ontario, just west of Toronto, where he volunteered as a caretaker to ensure that congregants followed COVID-19 safety protocols.
+Zafis was fatally stabbed on September 12 outside the International Muslim Organization mosque in Etobicoke, Toronto’s west-end, where he volunteered as a caretaker to ensure that congregants followed COVID-19 safety protocols.

 MA: IMO Mosque Thankful for the Arrest Made of Suspect in Rexdale Mosque Murder, and Hosting Vigil on Saturday Evening